EurSci4Health (mission statement)

 European Science for Health (EurSci4Health) is a platform to promote innovative research and technologies, enabling affordable and transformational changes in healthcare, by mobilizing scientists and citizens.

-Its objective are to advise scientific policies for health, within European institutions, in order to facilitate the integrated development, regulation and use of diagnostics, therapeutics and other health technologies.
+Its objectives are to advise on scientific policies for health and safety, within European institutions, in order to facilitate the integrated development, regulation and use of diagnostics, therapeutics and other health technologies.

 Drug discovery and development is undergoing a paradigm shift where an increased emphasis on understanding pathology, from molecular to systems biology, will lead to more targeted therapies with disease-modifying properties.